 Sara is Executive Director of Community Development at Health Union.
 Prior to joining the Health Union team, she led patient engagement and education programs at the American College of Physicians.
 Sara is dedicated to helping patients feel empowered and engaged as active partners in their own care.
 She uses her past experience as a patient counselor to better understand the individual experiences of patients and help provide a comforting environment for them to learn and share their stories.
 She holds a B.A. in Biology from Temple University and a Master of Public Health from the University of Pennsylvania.

-Christina is a professional cross-site contributor as a Doctor of Physical Therapy and a Senior cross-site moderator at Health Union.
+Christina is a professional Cross-Community Contributor as a Doctor of Physical Therapy and a Senior Cross-Community Moderator at Health Union.
 She received her bachelor of exercise science degree from Ole Miss and her doctorate of physical therapy degree at the University of Mississippi Medical Center.
-Her physical therapy career has allowed her to pursue her passion of helping others, and working for Health Union allows the same to be utilized.
+Her physical therapy career has allowed her to pursue her passion for helping others, and working for Health Union allows the same to be utilized.
 Christina loves people, being a wife and mom, her rescued greyhound, and any outdoor activity!